Competitive Pricing Is One Of The Best Yet Simplest Pricing Strategies

-There is no doubt that price is the most important factor for consumers when buying a product.
+There is no doubt that price is the most important factor for consumers when paying for a product or service.
 It’s no surprise that 60% of internet users in the U.S. agree that price is more important than brand when buying a product.
-So. the right pricing strategy is an essential part of a good business, but with so many pricing techniques out there – it’s not easy to make the right choice.
+So, the right pricing strategy is an essential part of a good business, but with so many pricing models out there – it’s not easy to make the right choice.
 The other thing is, you should be aware that you are not working in a vacuum, so, not considering your competitors’ prices when making a pricing decision can be a fatal mistake.
-This is why we believe that competitive pricing is one of the best, yet simplest pricing strategies out there.
+This is why we believe that competitive pricing is one of the best yet simplest pricing strategies in a long term.

 In the following paragraphs, we will try to explain what is competitive pricing and provide some real-life examples of it.
 We will then consider the advantages and disadvantages of competition-based pricing and give a small guide on how to perform competitive pricing right.

 What is Competitive Pricing?

 Competitive pricing or competition-based pricing is a pricing strategy where you take into account the prices of your competitors when setting your products’ prices.

 This pricing method is usually used for homogenous products in highly competitive markets and can be also referred to as market-oriented pricing.

 When it comes to competitor-based pricing, you have three options: